sfproductlabs/roo/README.md

 ## TL;DR

-This basically lets you run your own load balanced Amazon AWS clusters on your own hardware, with no configuration (no additional setup for clustered kv stores, no janky config files, no defining providers, no dodgy second hand helm charts, no ssl setup, no single failures etc).
-You can setup a cluster, and publish a new domain in around 30 seconds.
+This basically lets you run your own encrypted and load balanced Amazon AWS clusters on your own hardware, with no configuration (no additional setup for clustered kv stores, no janky config files, no defining providers, no dodgy second hand helm charts, no ssl setup, no manual ssl certification, no single point failures etc).
+You can setup a cluster, and publish a new domain in around 30 seconds (once you get the one time, 5 minute setup out of the way).

-All you need to do is add a few lines to your docker-compose file and Roo does the rest:
+All you need to do is add a few lines to a docker-compose file and Roo does the rest [see a full configuration example](https://github.com/sfproductlabs/roo/blob/master/test-docker-compose.yml):
 ```yaml
       OriginHosts: example.com,www.example.com
       OriginScheme: https